Governance, Risk & Compliance

 Scenario planning: illness, key-person loss, industrial action, system failure

 Realistic scenarios sit at the centre of useful continuity planning.
-Illness, key-person loss, industrial action and system failure are each worth testing.
+Illness clusters, key-person loss, industrial action and system failure are each worth testing, alongside scenarios specific to the organisation's operating context — evacuation, supply chain disruption, regulator action, public incident.

-Rehearsal — even tabletop exercise — exposes the gap between defined roles and operational reality.
+Rehearsal exposes the gap between defined roles and operational reality.
+Even a tabletop exercise will surface assumptions that did not hold, dependencies that were not mapped and decisions that did not have a clear owner.
 Plans that have never been rehearsed are difficult to rely on in conditions that did not exist when they were written.

 Integrating WHS, employment and operational systems

 Plans that are not tested are difficult to rely on.
-A defined testing and improvement cycle is part of a working continuity program.
+A defined testing and improvement cycle — tabletop exercises, scenario walk-throughs, after-action reviews — is part of a working continuity program rather than an optional extension to it.

 Testing should produce learnings and improvement actions, not only assurance.
-The most useful continuity programs treat each test as an opportunity to surface weaknesses and address them, rather than as a verification exercise.
+The most useful continuity programs treat each test as an opportunity to surface weaknesses and address them.
+Evidence of the program — plans, test records, action closure, training delivery — should be retained in a coherent set rather than scattered across folders, and is well suited to being held alongside other governance evidence in a GRC platform.

 Frequently asked questions